 Subcommittees are appointed by the committee chair, without confirmation of the Council.
 Subcommittees may be standing committees, advisory committees, or temporary task forces with a one-time project.

-Tom Hartzell has been an active CMC member since moving to Boulder in 2011.
+Tom has been an active CMC member since moving to Boulder in 2011.
 He is a Senior WTS Instructor; an Instructor Leader for the Trip Leader School; and also instructs in the Wilderness Survival School and Intro To Hiking Safety class.
-He enjoys hiking to the high lakes.
+He enjoys hiking to the high lakes, and is certified as a Wilderness First Responder.
 His favorite hiking spots are in Rocky Mountain National Park.

 Durrie Monsma, Newsletter Editor